-Mode: Set the video codec to be used to MJPEG or H.264.
+Mode: Set the video codec to be used to MJPEG or H.264, JPEG can be selected for image mode.

 Frame size / View window area: Frame size determines the total capture resolution, and View window area determines the Live Video viewing window size.
 If the Frame size is larger than the Live Video size, you can use the ePTZ controls to look around.